nnhida/cf-iot-templates/README.md

     - Replace `template.yml` with the path to your CloudFormation template file.
     - Replace `parameters.yml` with the path to your parameters file.
-    - Replace `IoTInfrastructureStack` with your preferred stack name.
+    - Replace `stackname` with your preferred stack name.

 4. **Verify the stack deployment**